Children who need more intensive treatment than we can provide in the outpatient clinic are seen in our Intensive Day Hospital Feeding Program.

 “Our experience at the Children's Hospital of Philadelphia Day Hospital Feeding Program was positive from beginning to end.
 The team truly understood our daughter’s feeding issues, which made it possible to tailor the program to her specific needs and the concerns of our family .”

-Our patients range in age from 15 months to 13 years, and our average patient is 4 1/2 years old.
-The length of stay in our program ranges from 11 to 23 days, and the average stay is 16 days.
+Our patients range in age from 16 months to 11 years, and our average patient is 3 years old.
+The average stay in our program is 16 days.

-Our program runs from 8:30 a.m. to 4:30 p.m.
-Monday through Friday, so you can return home in the evenings and on weekends.
+Our program runs from 8:30 a.m. to 4:30 p.m., Monday through Friday with varying start times.
 The usual Intensive Day Hospital Feeding Program stay is four weeks.
 After your child completes the program, our team will see him in outpatient clinic to ensure his progress continues.

-- promoting development of oral motor skills for feeding
+- Promoting development of feeding, such as cup drinking and self-feeding, and oral motor skills

 About our staff